dotnet/docs/docs/core/diagnostics/metrics-instrumentation.md

 ecosystems have encouraged using '.' or '_' as the separator.
 Microsoft's suggestion is to use '-' in code and let the metric consumer such as OpenTelemetry or
 Prometheus convert to an alternate separator if needed.

 - The APIs to create instruments and record measurements are thread-safe.
-In .NET libraries most instance methods require synchronization when invoked on the same object from multiple threads, but that's not needed in this case.
+In .NET libraries, most instance methods require synchronization when invoked on the same object from multiple threads, but that's not needed in this case.

-- The Instrument APIs to record measurements (<xref:System.Diagnostics.Metrics.Counter%601.Add%2A> in this example) typically run in <10 ns when no data is being collected, or tens to hundreds of nanoseconds when measurements are being collected by a high performance collection library or tool.
+- The Instrument APIs to record measurements (<xref:System.Diagnostics.Metrics.Counter%601.Add%2A> in this example) typically run in <10 ns when no data is being collected, or tens to hundreds of nanoseconds when measurements are being collected by a high-performance collection library or tool.
 This allows these APIs to be used liberally in most cases, but take care for code that is extremely performance sensitive.

 ### View the new metric